LarsHolen/INFO135-Assignment2/README.md

-# INFO135-Assignments(I am not attending university, but I got these from someone that are working on his master's degree)
+# INFO135 Advanced programming-Assignments

-Solving assignments from INFO135 with python.
+I am not attending university, but I got these from someone that are working on his master's degree.